cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 ## Macro Config

-For more information and code of the engine macro module, please refer to [Engine macro](https://github.com/cocos-creator/engine/blob/3d/cocos/core/platform/macro.ts#L824) documentation.
+For more information and code of the engine macro module, please refer to the [Engine macro](https://github.com/cocos-creator/engine/blob/3d/cocos/core/platform/macro.ts#L824) documentation.

 This panel here provide the convenience to modify the macro configuration.
 The **Macro Config** will take effect during preview and build.
 At the same time, the default value of the current macro configuration will be updated with the configuration of the custom engine.